-The Learning Center
+The Learning Center (TLC)

-Should you require academic assistance with your WKU courses, The Learning Center (located in the Downing Student Union, A330) provides free supplemental education programs for all currently enrolled WKU students.
-TLC @ Downing Student Union offers certified, one-on-one tutoring in by appointment or walk in.
-TLC is also a quiet study area (with side rooms designated for peer-to-peer tutoring) and offers a thirty-two machine Dell computer lab to complete academic coursework.
-Additionally, TLC has satellite locations.
-Each satellite location is a quiet study center and is equipped with a small computer lab.
-These satellite locations are located in Douglas Keen Hall, McCormack Hall, and Pearce Ford Tower.
-Please contact TLC @ Downing Student Union for more information or to schedule a tutoring appointment.
+Should you require academic assistance with your WKU courses, The Learning Center (located in the Downing Student Union, 2141) provides free supplemental education programs for all currently enrolled WKU students.
+The Learning Center at Downing Student Union offers certified, one-on-one tutoring in over 200 subjects and eight academic skill areas by appointment or walk in.
+Online tutoring is offered to distance learners.
+TLC is also a quiet study area (with side rooms designated for peer-to-peer tutoring) and a computer lab to complete academic coursework.
+Please call TLC in the Downing Student Union at (270) 745-5065 for more information or to schedule a tutoring appointment. www.wku.edu/tlc

-$\underline{www.wku.edu/tlc}$